MarufZak/study-logs/grokking-web-application-security/README.md

 ### SAML

-SAML is comparable to OAuth, it uses XML format to to exchange message with identity provider.
+_SAML_ is comparable to OAuth, it uses XML format to to exchange message with identity provider.
 Typically companies who owns their own identity provider services use SAML.
 In SAML there is identity provider, and service provider.
 Service provider publishes XML document, containing URL to which identity provider redirects the user to after successful login, and certificate, which is used by identity provider to sign requests.
 SAML is also used as SSO.

 ### Strengthening authentication

 There are multiple ways to make the authentication stronger.

-1. Password complexity rules - enforcing user to set password with specified rules, for example minimum 8 characters, 2 symbols, and others.
+1. _Password complexity rules_ - enforcing user to set password with specified rules, for example minimum 8 characters, 2 symbols, and others.
 Password can be rated with tool like `zxcvbn`.
-Also password rotation is common, which means enforcing user to change the password in specified period of time.
+Also _password rotation_ is common, which means enforcing user to change the password in specified period of time.
-2. CAPTCHAs - Completely Automated Public Turing tests to tell Computers and Humans Apart, typically widgets requiring user to select some specified item in pieces of images.
+2. _CAPTCHAs_ - Completely Automated Public Turing tests to tell Computers and Humans Apart, typically widgets requiring user to select some specified item in pieces of images.
 Some CAPTCHAs can detect robot with mouse movement, keyboard input and others.
 However, there are services these days that sell human’s work on solving 1 thousand CAPTCHAs for $1.
-3. Rate limiting - limiting user for each incorrect password enter.
+3. _Rate limiting_ - limiting user for each incorrect password enter.
 In brute-force attack, if password is entered thousand times, it just doesn’t receive response.
 In practice each incorrect password enter results in doubled delay time.
-At first it is so small users don’t notice it, this is called exponential backoff.
+At first it is so small users don’t notice it, this is called _exponential backoff_.
 However hacker can enter wrong password for another user, and legitimate user can be banned for long time.
 Because of this, it’s more common to rate limit the requests by IP.
 This also has downside, because user might share the IP address, when navigating in corporate network, for example.
 And hackers don’t use just simple IP.
 They use different bots with different IPs, and can rotate IP addresses.

 ### MFA

-Multi-factor authentication means users have to provide several forms of identification.
+_Multi-factor authentication_ means users have to provide several forms of identification.
 For example first is email and password, while second is entering the code sent to user’s phone.

 Multi-factor authentication can also be done with authenticator apps, like Yandex Key.
-These apps use Time-based-One-Time-Passwords (TOTP), typically 6 figures that expire in 30 seconds.
+These apps use _Time-based-One-Time-Passwords (TOTP)_, typically 6 figures that expire in 30 seconds.
 These passwords are generated by timestamp and shared secret.
 To share the secret with authenticator app, QR is given for the user.

 The flow with authentication apps is following: server generates a secret key, shares it with authenticator app with `otpauth` protocol, via QR code.
 Server and app shares the secret now, and usually user has to enter some code to authenticator app, to ensure the secret is in sync between parties.
 Whenever user wants to log in, he goes to authenticator app and grabs 6-figure code, which is computed by encrypting secret and time slice, and cropped.
 User inputs it, and server makes same computation and checks the code.
 Note that secret is unique per user.

 Because the authenticator app is only third-party holding the private key, if user loses the phone, the private key is lost also.
-For these cases, server should generate set of recovery codes, which can be used once each (OTP).
+For these cases, server should generate set of _recovery codes_, which can be used once each (OTP).

-Another form of MFA is biometrics, verified with WebAuthn, browser API that allows to use biometric information to validate the users.
+Another form of MFA is _biometrics_, verified with _WebAuthn_, browser API that allows to use biometric information to validate the users.

 ### Storing credentials

 Credentials like password should be stored in hashed manner.
-Hashing algorithms like MD5 or SH1 or considered insecure, because multiple inputs might produce same output.
-Instead, hashing functions like SHA-2 or SHA-3, or bcrypt should be used.
+Hashing algorithms like _MD5_ or _SH1_ or considered insecure, because multiple inputs might produce same output.
+Instead, hashing functions like _SHA-2_ or _SHA-3_, or _bcrypt_ should be used.
 Only hashed passwords are not enough, because there are _rainbow tables,_ tables of precomputed hashes of most popular passwords.
 Also bcrypt lets us specify how many rounds algorithm has to complete, because computing power increases year by year.

 We should also use salting and peppering the password, like following.
 Note that salt is different for every user, and stored alongside password in table.
 Pepper is taken from configuration file, and same for all users.
 This makes so hacker has to crack different parts of the system to obtain passwords.
 Just brute forcing them taking ‘infinite’ time.